-Local-type primordial non-Gaussianity can also give rise to a striking scale-dependent bias in the distribution of collapsed dark matter halos and thus the galaxy distribution [110,111].
-However, bounds from high-redshift galaxy surveys are not yet competitive with the best CMB constraints.
+Local-type primordial non-Gaussianity can also give rise to a striking scale-dependent bias in the distribution of collapsed dark matter halos and thus the galaxy distribution [131,132].
+Bounds from high-redshift galaxy surveys are not currently competitive with the best CMB constraints.
+An analysis based on the clustering of quasars in the final data release (DR16) of the extended Baryon acoustic Oscillation Spectroscopic Survey (eBOSS) [133] yields